 Concerns about employee monitoring software

 Even though analytics software offers many benefits for employee productivity and company growth, both employees and employers may have reservations about using it.

 Whether that's based on previous experience or incomplete data, a responsible company and leadership should fully investigate and address each of these concerns before implementing monitoring software.

 1. Employee privacy

-The question of what exactly is being monitored, why, and in what way is certainly what first comes to mind, as well as the purpose behind such a decision and the impending consequences.
+The term "computer activity monitoring" might initially raise negative feelings, with employees expressing concern about their employer or the software provider endangering their privacy.
+Questions of what information is being monitored, why, and in what way might first come to mind, as well as the purpose of the decision and its impending consequences.

 2. Data safety

 Safety of personal information is another major concern when you're implementing monitoring technology.
 Workers who made the switch from company computers to their personal ones when working from home may be particularly apprehensive.
 They may wonder where the monitoring stops and how much of their personal information the software will gather.

 For that reason, different types of activity monitoring software offer various capabilities and security provisions.

 Additionally, industry leaders such as Hubstaff and Workpuls prioritize the safe storage of worker data – on the company premises as well as in top-of-the-line cloud servers – where access is permitted only to authorized personnel.
 Take these factors seriously when choosing a software provider.